 Primal Adventures have been running small group guided wilderness adventures since 2006 to all sorts of places such as Nepal, Borneo, Central Australia, Tasmania, Mt Kilimanjaro and New Zealand.
 We cater for all fitness and ability levels, and differentiate our trips so you know you’ve signed up to the right thing.
 We also run trips designed specifically for families, men’s & women’s specific, or a parent and child.
 We also custom design adventures for community and special interest groups.

 We value precise organisation, great service, incredible locations, delicious food & professional partnerships so you can relax and recharge.
-What we offer to you is time to re-energise, to find the peace and stillness that comes from being in the wilderness.
+We offer you time to re-energise, to find the peace and stillness that comes from being in the wilderness.
 To conquer your fears, to do things you never thought possible.
-And see things you never thought you would or could see.
+To see things you never thought you would or could see.
 We do all the organizing for you so you can have outstanding adventures in beautiful wilderness areas, that will both energise you and give you an incredible experience.

 For those who have joined us previously, you know what Primal Adventures are all about.
 It’s sometimes windy, sometimes wet, sometimes a little different to what was planned.
 It’s authentic and it’s often wild, but it all unfolds as it should for that moment, with your group.
 After a few days off the grid, eating great food and enjoying incredible scenery, you’ll be feeling reconnected, reinvigorated, and on top of the world!

-Our team is passionate about trekking, the wilderness and providing you with a first class experience!
+Our team are passionate about adventure, the wilderness and providing you with a first class experience